frederic-perez/AmE-dictionary/data/idioms.md

 __raise (one’s) eyebrows__
 __raise a red flag__
 __raise the alarm__ __2__ To alert other people about something dangerous, risky, or troublesome.
-__raise the bar__ :three: To raise the standards of quality that are expected of or required for something.
+__raise the bar__ :four: To raise the standards of quality that are expected of or required for something.
 __raise the stakes__
 __rake in (something)__ :two: To acquire or accumulate an abundance of something, especially money.
 __ram into (someone or something)__
-__ramp up__ :six: To increase.
+__ramp up__ :eight: To increase.
 A noun or pronoun can be used between “ramp” and “up.” _Ever since that break-in, they’ve really ramped up security at the office._ _The country needs to ramp up its CCTA program to meet demand._
 __rank and file__
 __rapid fire__ _Start with rapid fire decisions._
 __rarer than hens’ teeth__ Incredibly scarce or rare; extremely difficult or impossible to find.